Small-Start/JSS-Free-Lancers/README.md

 1. Initialise the folder by command:
          git init

-1. Clone the repository by going to your root folder and run command:
+1. Clone the repository and run command:
          git clone https://github.com/Small-Start/JSS-Free-Lancers.git JFL

 2. Move inside the directory of JFL: